ahmed-abdat/tinyml-motor-fault-detection/docs/project/progress.md

 **Status**: In Progress ⏳

-- [x] Convert .mat files to CSV format
+- [x] Convert dataset to appropriate format
 - [ ] Analyze signal characteristics
-- [ ] Visualize samples from both classes
+- [ ] Visualize samples from all states
 - [ ] Implement EMD preprocessing
-- [ ] Calculate statistics for both classes
+- [ ] Calculate statistics for each state
 - [ ] Evaluate and document distinguishing features

 ### Phase 2: Edge Impulse Project Setup